-This report corresponds to the period from August 1, 2015 to August 31, 2015.
+This report corresponds to the period from August 1, 2016 to August 31, 2016.

-This month we are seeing a significant increase in attack activity from prior month and also a significant increase of critical attacks than prior month.
+This month we are seeing a decrease in attack activity from prior month and also a decline in critical attacks over the prior month.
 Most of the attacks are short in duration (less than a minute) and most are targeting multiple ports.
-A very large percent of the attacks are coming from known threat sources that GLESEC gathers and correlates with the information produced by the protection systems (DefensePro).
+A very large percentage of the attacks are coming from known threat sources that GLESEC gathers and correlates with the information produced by the protection systems (DefensePro).
 As usual others mostly from Panama with China as second culprit follow the attacks.
 A significant number of attacks are scanning which can be considered reconnaissance and is what precedes further attacks.
+The duration of the attacks is mostly less than a minute indicating reconnaissance activity which is further supported by the "multiple" port scanning.

-Five (5) out of twenty three (23) of the hosts that are seen from the Internet have vulnerabilities.
-The number of vulnerabilities are 6 and these are all low, yet these should be addressed.
+Ten (10) out of twenty-three (23) of the hosts that are seen from the Internet have vulnerabilities.
+The number of vulnerabilities are 71, 20 medium and 51 low that should be addressed.